busterjs/buster-docs/developers/environment.rst

 Open another terminal, change to your development directory of Buster.JS, run the shell script (or batch file) to set the ``PATH`` and ``NODE_PATH``, change to the example project and run the test by ``buster-test``.
-The execution will be halted at the first instruction and you will the info `debugger listening on port 5858`, the same as for debugging an automated test run.
+The execution will be halted at the first instruction and you will get the info `debugger listening on port 5858`, the same as for debugging an automated test run.
 From that point on there is no difference between debugging an automated and a manual test run.

 .. note::

-    If you want to run other command than `buster-test`, for example `buster-static`, you have to edit the corresponding file instead.
+    If you want to run other command than ``buster-test``, for example ``buster-static``, you have to edit the corresponding file instead.